-There's no better way to thank a special caregiver than with a thoughtful holiday gift.
-And if time is running out and your gift list just seems to grow longer every day, we've got some quick fixes for you.
+If time is running out and your gift list just seems to grow longer every day, we've got some quick suggestions for thanking a special caregiver.